 The way the law is drafted, violent criminals will not have any benefits whatsoever from the reform.
-All repeat criminals, third strike offenders, and the violent criminal will get life in prison.
+All repeat criminals, third strike offenders, and violent criminal will get life in prison.
 Nonviolent offenders convicted for more than two times will get double the ordinary sentence.
 Defendants convicted of violent crimes such as rape, child molestation, or murder will get 25 to life sentence.

 The Three Strikes law was unanimously voted in by Californians in 1994.
 The law increased prison sentences for repeat felons.
 Following the passing of the law, the crime rate in California reduced significantly.
 According to the proponents of the law, the same criminals were cycling in the courts’ system over and over.